Phases of ice: Ice XI

 Water molecules in ice I_{h} are surrounded by four semi-randomly directed hydrogen bonds.
 Such arrangements should change to the more ordered arrangement of hydrogen bonds found in ice XI at low temperatures, so long as localized proton hopping is sufficiently enabled; a process that becomes easier with increasing pressure.
 Correspondingly, ice XI is believed to have a triple point with hexagonal ice and gaseous water at (~72 K, ~0 Pa).
 Ice I_{h} that has been transformed to ice XI and then back to ice I_{h}, on raising the temperature, retains some hydrogen-ordered domains and more easily transforms back to ice XI again.
 A neutron powder diffraction study found that small hydrogen-ordered domains can exist up to 111 K.

 There are distinct differences in the Raman spectra between ices I_{h} and XI, with ice XI showing much stronger peaks in the translational (~230 cm^{−1}), librational (~630 cm^{−1}) and in-phase asymmetric stretch (~3200 cm^{−1}) regions.

 Ice I_{c} also has a proton-ordered form.
 The total internal energy of ice XI_{c} was predicted as similar as ice XI_{h}.

 Ferroelectric properties

 Ice XI is ferroelectric, meaning that it has an intrinsic polarization.
 To qualify as a ferroelectric it must also exhibit polarization switching under an electric field, which has not been conclusively demonstrated but which is implicitly assumed to be possible.
-Cubic ice also has a ferrolectric phase and in this case the ferroelectric properties of the ice have been experimentally demonstrated on monolayer thin films.
+Cubic ice also has a ferroelectric phase and in this case the ferroelectric properties of the ice have been experimentally demonstrated on monolayer thin films.
 In a similar experiment, ferroelectric layers of hexagonal ice were grown on a platinum (111) surface.
 The material had a polarization that had a decay length of 30 monolayers suggesting that thin layers of ice XI can be grown on substrates at low temperature without the use of dopants.
 One-dimensional nano-confined ferroelectric ice XI was created in 2010.